What If My Pet Was Injured in A Car Accident?

-If your pet is seriously injured in a car accident, you should contact an Atlanta car accident lawyer at Allen & Scofield Injury Lawyers, LLC.
+If your pet is seriously injured in a car accident, you should contact an Atlanta car accident lawyer at Graham Scofield Injury Lawyers.
 We will explain all of your legal options so that you understand how to recover compensation for your losses.

 How Do I Measure The Value Of My Injured Pet?

 In Georgia, pets are considered “chattel” which is a term used to describe personal property.
 If your pet died as the result of someone’s carelessness, you can only recover the fair market value of your pet, plus interest, and any reasonable medical costs and other expenses that you incurred treating your pet for its injuries.

 Unfortunately, the “fair market value” of your pet does not include its sentimental value.
 “Fair market value” refers to the value that your pet might have had if it was sold.
 That value would typically be based upon your pet’s breed, age, training, temperament, and use.

 For owners that adopted rescue animals, it may be difficult to establish the “fair market value” of your pet using those criteria because you may not know your pet’s official age, or whether your pet had specific training, or a specific use before you adopted it.
 However, if you are a pet breeder or you show animals, you may have documentation to prove the fair market value of your pet.

 Fortunately, even if it’s challenging to prove the fair market value of your pet, you can at least recover compensation for your pet’s veterinarian bills if your pet was injured due to someone’s negligence.